alix-tz/escriptorium-documentation/docs/administrators.md

 ---
-title: eScriptorium's administration
+title: Administration of eScriptorium
-summary: About the back end of eScriptorium.
+summary: About the back end of eScriptorium and other administrator-related features.
 authors:
     - Alix Chagué
 date: 2023-01-31